 Nevertheless Ukraine requested a WTO Dispute Settlement Body (DSB) panel to look at the cigarette trademark restriction.
-After being deferred last month, the DSB agreed to form a panel last week.
-Now the DSB will determine if the measures “erode the protection of intellectual property rights” and “impose severe restrictions on the use of validly registered trademarks”.
-Ukraine explained why IP and trademarks trump public health policy.
-“Governments should pursue legitimate health policies through effective measures without unnecessarily restricting international trade and without nullifying intellectual property rights as guaranteed by international trade and investment rules,” they said.
-In arguing international trade and property rights should be a factor in health policy, Ukraine said the measures were “clearly more restrictive than necessary to achieve the stated objectives” and an “unnecessary obstacle to trade”.
+After deferral last month, the DSB agreed to form a panel last week.
+They will determine if the measures “erode the protection of intellectual property rights” and “impose severe restrictions on the use of validly registered trademarks”.
+Ukraine explained why IP and trademarks trump public health policy: “Governments should pursue legitimate health policies through effective measures without unnecessarily restricting international trade and without nullifying intellectual property rights as guaranteed by international trade and investment rules”.
+Ukraine said the measures were “clearly more restrictive than necessary to achieve the stated objectives” and an “unnecessary obstacle to trade”.

-Australia was furious with the interference.
-It said Ukraine had high death rates from tobacco and its actions were at odds with its own policies to comply with the WHO Framework Convention on Tobacco Control.
+Australia said Ukraine had high death rates from tobacco and its actions were at odds with its own policies to comply with the WHO Framework Convention on Tobacco Control.
 Australia defended the tobacco plain packaging as a “sound, well-considered measure designed to achieve a legitimate objective — the protection of public health”.
 Australia said the WTO recognised public heath as a fundamental right of its members and the measure was non-discriminatory and not unnecessarily restrictive.

-Unlike Ukraine, Uruguay understood Australian aims.
+Uruguay agrees with Australian aims.
 Its WTO reps said Uruguay “could not remain silent in this fight against the most serious pandemic confronting humanity”.
 Uruguay said the Multilateral Trading System should not force members to allow a product that kills its citizens in large numbers “to be sold wrapped as candy to attract new victims.”
-New Zealand said that it is also considering plain packaging measures and Norway said that countries are under obligation to adopt measures to protect public health.
+New Zealand said it is also considering plain packaging measures and Norway said countries are under obligation to adopt measures to protect public health.

-But other countries such as Zimbabwe, Honduras, Dominican Republic, Nicaragua and Indonesia have backed Ukraine.
+Zimbabwe, Honduras, Dominican Republic, Nicaragua and Indonesia have backed Ukraine.
 Zimbabwe relies on tobacco taxes and has not forgiven Australia for its anti-Mugabe stance.
-It said 200,000 farmers and their families in the country depend on tobacco.
-How many Australian lives should die for these farmers, they did not say.
-Central American nations Honduras and Nicaragua supported the Ukraine too.
-Honduras said that the WHO Framework Convention is “indicative and non-binding” while Nicaragua said tobacco was one of their most important exports.
+It said 200,000 farmers and their families in Zimbabwe depend on tobacco.
+Honduras said the WHO Framework Convention is “indicative and non-binding” while Nicaragua said tobacco was one of their most important exports.